jerometerry/potassium/README.md

 High, Medium and Low priority actions are run when the Transaction is closed when the operation that requested the Transaction completes.

+**Rank** - A Rank is assigned to an Event, with a default priority of zero.
+A Rank has an operation to add a superior, with a class invariant that all superiors must have a higher priority than their subordinates.

+The Rank of an Event is used when registering High priority actions on a Transaction, as a means to ensure actions are run on a priority basis.

 Memory Management
 ==========